chimay/wheel/README.md

 - Search files with locate
 - Yank wheel using TextYankPost event

-As you see, some features go beyond a buffer manager.
+As you see, some features go far beyond a buffer manager.
 Why include these ?
-Because once the framework is there, it’s easy to add new functionalities.
+Because once the filtering framework is there, it’s easy to add new functionalities.
 UNIX’s philosophy is respected however, on a module level : each file in `autoload/wheel` deals with a specific kind of problem, and do it well ; the magic is when modules talk together.

 ## History